blurgyy/dt/docs/config/guide/error-handling.md

 ## Sources Expanding

-If the above validating step passed successfully, `dt-cli` begins to iterate through every group, recursively expand all sources according their file hierarchy, the `basedir`s are also expanded to [host-specific](/host-specific) ones wherever possible.
+If the above validating step passed successfully, `dt-cli` begins to iterate through every group, recursively expand all sources according to their file hierarchy, the `basedir`s are also expanded to [host-specific](/host-specific) ones wherever possible.
 The following cases are considered invalid while expanding `sources` and `basedir`: